 The foster carer must be available for the duration of the placement in order to respond to any need.
 To reflect this, FESP foster carers receive a Level 3 allowance - the highest available to foster carers - and also have the potential to receive a retainer's allowance.
 The foster carer will also have access to regular phone support in the evenings, weekends and Bank Holidays through the Family Resource Team.

-The focus of FESP is children aged 10 to 16 year olds.
+The focus of FESP is children aged 10-16 years old.